MicrosoftDocs/winui-api/microsoft.ui.composition/compositionsurfacebrush.md

 ## -remarks

-The Stretch property, in conjunction with the HorizontalAlignmentRatio and VerticalAlignmentRatio properties, is used to specify the scale and positioning of the CompositionSurfaceBrush’s contents when painted onto a SpriteVisual.
+The Stretch property, in conjunction with the HorizontalAlignmentRatio and VerticalAlignmentRatio properties, is used to specify the scale and positioning of the CompositionSurfaceBrush's contents when painted onto a SpriteVisual.

 CompositionSurfaceBrush also has the following properties that enable custom transformations: